 photos: corey rankin (top left), christopher verheyden (right)

-To install displaced, 2018 Ferracin transported seedling of the exotic vine Cardiospermum grandiflorum (balloon vine)
+To install displaced (2018 ), Ferracin transported seedling of the exotic vine Cardiospermum grandiflorum (balloon vine)

-in the native environment and alluding also to the plastic invasion in the consumeristic world.
+Ferracin also alludes to the plastic invasion in the consumerist world.

-of the native flora in contrast with the uncontrolled growing of noxious weeds.
+of reflecting the protective and nurturing nature of the native flora in contrast with the uncontrolled growth of noxious weeds.